What Is a Network Hub? Uses, Risks, and Better Solutions

 Network Hub Security Protocols vs. Modern Security Solutions

-Given these security limitations, modern network security has moved beyond hubs to solutions that provide robust controls at the network access layer.
+Given the security limitations of network hubs, modern network security has moved beyond hubs to solutions that provide robust controls at the network access layer.

 Network switches offer a significant improvement over hubs in terms of both performance and security.
 Switches operate at Layer 2 of the OSI model and use MAC addresses to send data only to the intended recipient device, rather than broadcasting to all devices.
 This reduces unnecessary network traffic and makes eavesdropping significantly more difficult.